jimmajure/CarND-Behavioral-Cloning/README.md

 Also, the success was not repeatable.
 Running the model fit mutliple times with the same settings yielded different weights most of which didn't produce a workable model.

-This model is included as ```it_works_1.(json,h5)```.
+This model is included in the repository as ```it_works_1.(json,h5)```.

 ### Onward
-In order to improve performance, I played around with using multiple cameras, providing steering angle adjustments for the left and righ cameras, but with little luck.
+In order to improve performance, I played around with using multiple cameras, providing steering angle adjustments for the left and right cameras.
+I also tried adjusting the near-zero inclusion parameters.
+I was not able to build a reliably working model.

 ### it_works_2.json
 My next breakthrough was when I introduced the new data sets on the left-hand and right-hand side of the roads, as described in the Training Data section, above.
 For my initial attempt with this data set, I used ```model4``` and only the center camera from each of the data sets.